FREAKISHLY ASKED QUESTIONS

 We are a group of Goths, our friends and friends-to-be going on vacation together and you are welcome to join us.
 The Original GothCruise is 100% Do-It-Yourself (with booking help from the professionals at CruisesOnly.)
 We don’t advertise in glossy magazines (although we do get interviewed by them) or have major corporate sponsors.
 Advertising for our cruise is largely via word-of-mouth and chatter on various Internet and Facebook communities.
-GothCruise aims to be a “drama-free zone” and is primarily comprised of Goth and Goth-friendly working professionals (aka CorpGoths) in their late 20’s and older.
+GothCruise aims to be a “drama-free zone” and is primarily comprised of Goth and Goth-friendly working professionals (aka CorpGoths) of all ages.

 So however you got here, we’re glad you found us!
 We hope you decide join the fun.
 The Original GothCruise tradition has carried on through many previous voyages.
 We even have pictures to prove it!
-See the history page for pictures of our prior cruises and past itineraries.
+See the History page for pictures of our prior cruises and past itineraries.
+If you’re still curious about how GothCruise works, read the GothCruise Manifesto.